dmcooper5/food-stories/stories/my-food-story/index.md

 ---
-title: My First BBQ
+title: Christmas Rolls!
-author: Fred Gibbs
+author: David Cooper
-location: Durham, NC
+location: Columbia, MO
 thumbnail: bbq.png
-summary: My first BBQ was hosted by Chef Boyardee and everyone was very happy.
-Yummy!
+summary: A Story of Sweden to the Southwest!
-date: 2025-08-01
+date: 2025-12-11
 layout: base
 tags:
-  - BBQ
+  - tradition
   - cookout
-  - community
+  - family
 ---

-# Generic Story Title
+# Introduction
-This story comes from Jordan Lee, who grew up in Chicago, where “barbecue” usually meant something you did on a gas grill in the backyard.
-She moved to North Carolina for school, and that’s where she got invited to her first real Southern barbecue.
+This story comes from David Cooper, who grew up in Las Cruces, New Mexico, but always loved the rolls his Grandma, who lived in Columbia, Missouri, would make every Christmas when they would visit.

 {% include figure.html
   class="right"
   width="40%"
   caption="What a nice view"
-  image-path="bbq.png"
+  image-path="10 Thanksgiving (1).jpg"
 %}

-## Something more specific
+## Sweden to the Southwest
+The

 She didn’t know it at the time, but that afternoon ended up changing the way she thought about food and history.
 A student recalls experiencing their first authentic Southern barbecue, where the smell of smoke, the sound of conversation, and the sense of community transformed a meal into something much deeper.
 They learn from the pitmaster about the tradition’s roots, passed down through generations and reflected in distinct regional sauce styles tied to Southern history.
 By the end, the student realizes that barbecue is not just food—it’s a living expression of history, family, and belonging.